Recursive Tree Grammar Autoencoders: Method

 \subsection{Encoder}

-Our encoder is a bottom-up parser for a regular tree grammar $\mathcal{G} = (\Phi, \Sigma, R, S)$, computing a vectorial representation in parallel to parsing.
+Our encoder is a bottom-up parser for a given regular tree grammar $\mathcal{G} = (\Phi, \Sigma, R, S)$, computing a vectorial representation in parallel to parsing.
 In more detail, we introduce an encoding function $\enc^r : \R^{k \times n} \to \R^n$ for each grammar rule $r = (A \to x(B_1, \ldots, B_k)) \in R$, which maps the encodings of all children to an encoding of the parent node.
 Here, $n$ is the encoding dimensionality.
-Note that, in a slight abuse of notation, this includes constants $\enc^r \in \R^n$ for all rules without children (i.e.\ $k = 0$).
-As such, the grammar guides our encoding process and especially fixes the number of inputs for our encoding functions $\enc^r$.
+As such, the grammar guides our encoding and fixes the number and order of inputs for our encoding functions $\enc^r$.
+Note that, if $k = 0$, $\enc^r$ is a constant.

+Next, we apply the functions $\enc^r$ recursively during parsing, yielding a vectorial encoding of the overall tree.
+More precisely, our encoder $\Enc$ is defined by the recursive equation